peterbe/hashin/README.rst

 Version History
 ===============

+0.11.4
+  * PackageErrors happening in CLI suppressed just the error message out on stderr.
+No full traceback any more.

 0.11.3
-  * Better error if you typo the package name since it'll 404 on pypi.
+  * Better error if you typo the package name since it'll 404 on PyPI.

 0.11.2
   * Run continuous integration tests with Python 3.6 too.